pac4j/pac4j/documentation/docs/clients/openid4vp-verifiers.md

 This is a minimal SD-JWT integration, not a complete EUDI trust-list or HAIP validation implementation.
 No built-in mdoc verifier is provided yet.
 All format verifiers remain replaceable through `addCredentialVerifier`.

+### 2.3) Custom verifiers

+Implement `CredentialVerifier` and register it with `config.addCredentialVerifier(...)`:

+- **Reject invalid presentations:** perform signature, issuer trust and status checks; never return an unverified result or `null`.
+- **Holder binding:** set `VerifiedCredential.cryptographicHolderBinding` to true only after verifying the proof against the saved request's nonce and audience.
+- **Trusted authorities:** populate `trustedAuthorities` only from established trust evidence, indexed by DCQL authority type (`aki`, `etsi_tl`, `openid_federation`).
+A query requiring authorities needs at least one match.
+- **Claims:** preserve JSON nesting.
+For mdoc, use namespace maps containing JSON-compatible values.